 The asterisk marks the current window, and the new name is the label that now appears in the status bar and in later window targets.

-- Check the window rename behavior if a manual label changes back unexpectedly.
+- Check automatic renaming if a manual label changes back unexpectedly.

 $ tmux show-options -w -t work:0 automatic-rename automatic-rename off

-If this prints on, run tmux set-option -w -t work:0 automatic-rename off and rename the window again so the active command does not replace the custom label.
+rename-window normally turns automatic-rename off for the renamed window.
+If this prints on, run tmux set-option -w -t work:0 automatic-rename off and rename the window again.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.